Board of Trustees

 When Emily is not in the office, you can find her taking advantage of all Utah has to offer or baking!

-Brinley is currently pursuing a communications degree at the University of Utah in Salt Lake City.
+Brinley received her degree in communications from the University of Utah in Salt Lake City.
 She has since developed an interest in clean and renewable fuels and vehicles while interning with Utah Clean Cities beginning in January 2020, as part of the Clean Cities University Workforce Development Program (CCUWDP).
 Brinley’s previous local nonprofit organization experience prepared her for the push in a social cause and providing benefits for local communities.

 As Brinley frequently finds herself in the great outdoors, whether skiing, hiking, backpacking or mountain biking, she deeply values the importance of enhancing, educating and acting on local decision-making processes to adopt sustainable and energy-efficient practices that reduce harmful emissions and promote a healthy and safe environment.